sandeshkota/knowledge/docs/architecture/TOGAF/README.md

 - Architecture Change Management: provide continual monitoring and change management process, ensure the changes to arch are managed in a cohesive and architected way,  estalishes and supports enterprise architecture to provide flexibility to evolve rapidly in response to changes in technology or business environment, monitor the business and capacity management

+## ADM - Core of the TOGAF framework